 When water is not being used, nothing on the meter should be moving.
 Most meters also have a fine flow indicator that senses the lower volumes of water common with leaks.
 The fine flow indicator is usually a small triangle or diamond on the face of the meter.
-Follow these steps (on the next page) to use your meter to help find leaks.
+Follow these steps to use your meter to help find leaks.

 STEP 1